remes2000/scim-filter/jira.md

 [ ] Create basic js-filter implementation
 [ ] Add error type in js-filter
-[ ] Make sure on how should be case-sensitivity handled for string attributes [x] Use pnpm workspaces
+[ ] Make sure on how should be case-sensitivity handled for string attributes [ ] Handle dates in gt, lt, gte, lte operators
+[ ] Attribute names and attribute operators should be case insensitive [x] Use pnpm workspaces
 [x] Handle sub-attributes in parser
 [x] Create and expose custom error class, so that customers can catch it